 https://classicscifichannel.com/; https://classichorrorchannel.com/; https://wickedhorrortv.com/

-At the time of this writing, It Came From Outer Space is available for streaming from the Classic Sci-Fi Movie Channel, the Classic Horror Movie Channel, and multiple PPV sources.
-The film is also available as a Blu-ray disc from Universal.
+At the time of this writing, Not of This Earth (1957) is available to stream from Classic Sci-Fi Movie Channel, Classic Horror Movie Channel, and YouTube.

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com